paulinho-16/MEIC-TVVS/assignments/assignment2.md

 1. This method has only one parameter:
    - `secondsToday`: an int representing the provided seconds in the table field.
 1. For each parameter we define the characteristics as:
-   - `secondsToday`: corresponds to the amount of seconds of the user input variable
+   - `secondsToday`: corresponds to the number of seconds of the user input variable
 1. The number of characteristics and parameters is not too large in this case, so we don't need to be defining testable combinations of features.
    *Constraints*: negative values for the variable `secondsToday` are not allowed.
-   Several combinations of values must be tested, such as a negative input from the seconds and different combinations the `secondsToday` parameter being smaller or larger than the previous value of the `secondsToday` variable.
+   Several combinations of values must be tested, such as a negative input from the seconds and different combinations of the `secondsToday` parameter being smaller or larger than the previous value of the `secondsToday` variable.
 1. After thinking about the possible categories of inputs, we get the following tests:
    - `secondsToday` input is larger than its previous value
    - `secondsToday` input is smaller than its previous value